NordicSemiconductor/pc-ble-driver/Installation.md

 ### Installing drivers and tools

 This communication library works over any kind of serial port (UART), but it is most often used over a Segger J-Link USB CDC UART.
-To set up the required J-Link drivers simply download and install the version matching you operating system:
+To set up the required J-Link drivers simply download and install the version matching your operating system:

 * [Segger J-Link Downloads](https://www.segger.com/jlink-software.html)